coledot/nth/README.md

 ### what about `awk`?

-filtering by columns is a basic use case for awk, and having a separate tool to do so reduces the semantic overhead of writing out commands. no more `awk "{print $1, $2, $3}"` verbosity, instead just `nth 1 2 3`.
+filtering by columns is a basic use case for awk, and having a separate tool to do so reduces the syntactic overhead of writing out commands. no more `awk "{print $1, $2, $3}"` verbosity, instead just `nth 1 2 3`.

 ## License